panzerdp/dmitripavlutin.com/content/posts/143-promise-all-settled/index.md

 [Try the demo.](https://codesandbox.io/s/all-resolved-yyc0l?file=/src/index.js)

-`Promise.allSettled([...])` returns a promise `statusesPromise` that resolves in 1 second, right after the list of vegetables and fruits were resolved, in parallel.
+`Promise.allSettled([...])` returns a promise `statusesPromise` that resolves in 1 second, right after vegetables and fruits were resolved, in parallel.

 The promise `statusesPromise` resolves to an array containing the statuses: